Contingency Games for Multi-Agent Interaction: Related Work

-On the other hand, the agents in a game could reason about how their actions could lead to information gain; we refer to this as ``dynamic uncertainty.''
+On the other hand, the agents in a game may reason about how their actions could lead to information gain; we refer to this as ``dynamic uncertainty.''
 Games which exactly model dynamic information gain are inherently more complex, and are generally intractable to solve, especially when the belief space is large and has non-trivial update dynamics~\cite{bernstein2002complexity,goldsmith2007competition}.
-Recent methods have attempted to alleviate the computational burden of an exact solution via linear-quadratic-Gaussian approximations of the dynamics, objectives, and beliefs \cite{schwarting2021stochastic}.
-While the computational benefits of such approximations are significant, they introduce artifacts that make them inappropriate for, e.g., scenarios such as that shown in \cref{fig:front_fig} in which uncertainty is fundamentally multimodal.
+Recent methods attempted to alleviate the computational burden of an exact solution via linear-quadratic-Gaussian approximations of the dynamics, objectives, and beliefs \cite{schwarting2021stochastic}.
+While the computational benefits of such approximations are significant, they introduce artifacts that make them inappropriate for scenarios such as that shown in \cref{fig:front_fig} in which uncertainty is fundamentally multimodal.
 It remains an open challenge to solve ``dynamic uncertainty'' games tractably.

-Our approach of \textit{contingency games} reveals a middle ground between these two paradigms by introducing a belief-update model which is simple enough to enable computing exact solutions to the resulting dynamic uncertainty game, but realistic enough to result in intelligent behavior that anticipates future reduction of uncertainty.
+Our \textit{contingency games} approach presents a middle ground between these paradigms via a belief-update model simple enough to compute exact solutions to the resulting dynamic-uncertainty game, and realistic enough to generate intelligent behavior that anticipates future uncertainty reduction.